StyXman/ayrton/doc/source/reference.rst

     to run it under `ayrton`.
 This allows remotely executing code without needing `ayrton` installed in the remote.

+    For the moment imports are weeded out from the remote environment, so you will need to reimport them.

 .. py:function:: unset (*args)

     For each variable name in *\*args*, unset the variable and remove it from